binarymax/max.io/contents/articles/calendar-year-converter/index.md

 ---

-This is for my brother Anthony who, though having mastered Thai as a second language and can read Aramaic and Sanskrit, is still mystified by Excel formulae and Javascript.
+This is for my brother Anthony who, though having mastered Thai as a second language and can read Sanskrit, is still mystified by Excel formulae and Javascript.
 Presumably since they are not yet dead languages.

 <script type="text/javascript" src="/javascripts/calendaryear.js"></script>